thms317/recipes-repository/docs/llm_instructions.md

    - Correct obvious spelling errors
    - Verify formatting (## for sections, ### for subsections)
    - Ensure no information was invented or omitted
+   - IMPORTANT: ensure output is ready to copy and paste

 ## Key Principles

 - Preserve original language - never translate
 - Don't invent missing information
-- Maintain original measurements and terminology
+- Maintain original terminology for techniques and dishes
 - Fix obvious typos but preserve technical terms
 - Use proper Markdown headings (# for title, ## for sections, ### for subsections)
+- Always output in artifact format for easy copying
+- Metric system only - no imperial conversions in brackets
+- Group ingredients logically but without category headers